Onit Documentation

 Alternatively, another type of array contains multiple series of data.

 For example, a Record’s histories variable contains metadata about each of the significant events that have occurred in the life of a particular Record.
 Because multiple events can occur, histories usually contains multiple series of data.
-As a result, we can’t work with this array in the same way that we would a single-series array.
-Instead we’ll need to work with something called a “loop.”
+As a result, we can’t work with this array the same way we would a single-series array.
+Instead, we’ll need to work with something called a “loop.”

 Loops

 Liquid offers a “for loop” as a way to “loop” over an array.
-Within the loop, you can interact with each series of data (one by one), and then extract (or act on) the specific pieces of data that you care about.
+Within the loop, you can interact with each series of data (one by one) and then extract (or act on) the specific pieces of data you care about.

-In the example below, we loop over histories, find the event that is attributed to a certain user, and then “do something” with that specific series of data.
+In the example below, we loop over histories, find the event attributed to a certain user, and then “do something” with that specific data series.

 {% for event in histories %}